realadeel/pinterest-api/README.md

 ## TODO

+* Easier method names (#create_pin vs. #post('pins/'))
 * Pagination
 * OAuth

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/realadeel/pinterest.
+Bug reports and pull requests are welcome on GitHub at https://github.com/realadeel/pinterest-ruby.
 Please provide a failing test for bug reports, and a passing test for pull requests.